Gaps & Punishes

 Hell Port Cancel

-In Scorpion’s Reborn variation, he gains the ability to cancel out of his Hell Port.
+If Scorpion has the Hell Port Cancel ability equipped, he is able to cancel out of his Hell Port.
 This allows him to use Hell Port after strings such as +, string and cancel out of it for pressure.
 When Scorpion uses the Hell Port Cancel off of +,, it will leave him at -8 on block.
 Characters with a 7 frame attack will be able to punish for a full combo.
 If you predict that he will do the cancel, be ready to interrupt with a jab.
 Be cautious though because if the Hell Port is not cancelled, there is a chance that you will be hit by the Hell Port for trying to punish a cancel.
 Note that if your character does not have a 7 frame attack, you will still be able to interrupt Scorpion out of his follow-up attack after cancelling.
 Throwing out a poke will also safely interrupt Scorpion after the cancel.

 Defending Against Mix-ups